Being the continuation of InstaPunk and InstaPunk Rules

 The movie Griffith was discussing was one he had starred in back in 1957, A Face in the Crowd.
 It earned him good reviews and probably led to his casting in the iconic TV series “Andy of Mayberry.”
 The plot of Face was the career arc of a small-time entertainer who became a huge radio star and then crashed and burned because he was not the folksy good guy he played on the air but a selfish, cruel bastard who finally got what he deserved.

 What strikes me about this video the most are the 2016 posting date and the differences between the character Griffith is describing and the one the DC crowd is warring against.
-What’s important about the date is that it’s the year the mass media we’re working hard to embed a Trump narrative that would end his presidential candidacy by nipping it in the bud.
-He was not to be taken seriously.
-He was a popular entertainer with name and face recognition but the serious candidates and the press would make short work of a career that consisted mostly of being a big business con man.
-A very rich white man in short, which meant he was also reliably considered to be dishonest, racist, and sexist Cause don’t forget three marriages (no black wives or girlfriends), some shady bankruptcies, and a lingering reputation as a philanderer.
+What’s important about the date is that it’s the year the mass media were working hard to embed a Trump narrative that would end his presidential candidacy by nipping it in the bud.
+In the agreed-upon narrative, he was not to be taken seriously.
+He was a popular entertainer with name and face recognition, but the serious candidates and the press would make short work of a career that consisted mostly of being a big business con man.
+A very rich white man in short, which meant he was also reliably considered to be dishonest, racist, and sexist.
+Cause don’t forget three marriages (no black wives or girlfriends), some shady bankruptcies, and a lingering reputation as a philanderer.

 That narrative failed in the life-and-death politics of presidential campaigning.
-Trump embarrassed the mass media time and again by outliving their successive predictions of “Now, finally, he is done..” to win the Presidency and keep most of the promises he made on the campaign trail.
+Trump embarrassed the mass media time and again by outliving their successive predictions of “Now, finally, he is done...” to win the Presidency and keep most of the promises he made on the campaign trail.
 A way higher percentage of promises kept than any president in living memory.
-The narrative has to be replaced with one that acknowledged his uncanny gift for winning against all odds.
-How, by degrees the official narrative got from lightweight attention whore to Russia Russia and Hitler reincarnated with oak leaf clusters.
+The narrative had to be replaced with one that acknowledged his uncanny gift for winning against all odds.
+How, by degrees, the official narrative got from lightweight attention whore to Russia Russia and Hitler reincarnated with oak leaf clusters.
 In other words, the mass media had to do a 180.
 Trump was not stupid, he was no easy target, he was a relentless heavyweight who bulled his way through every obstacle, no matter how daunting, which is why the obstacles placed before had to be unprecedentedly massive.
-Right now, today, the insider Democrats are so terrified of him they find themselves backed into the position of having to defend violent urban crime, child mutilation, racism as Social Justice, violent illegal immigrants, foreign terrorist regimes, endless U.S. engagement in foreign wars, and their own hugely unpopular anomie.
+Right now, today, the insider Democrats are so terrified of him they find themselves backed into the position of having to defend violent urban crime, child mutilation, racism as Social Justice, violent illegal immigrants, jihadist infiltrators and other violent antisemites, unvetted migrant drug traffickers, foreign terrorist regimes, endless U.S. engagement in foreign wars, and their own hugely unpopular anomie.
 Why do they hate Trump?
 He maneuvered them with Machiavellian skill into this impossible political position, and they can’t seem to find a way out.

 What and who are they really mad at?
 Back to the Andy Griffith video topic…